wi5nia/TechnicalCommunityContent/Advanced Analytics/Power BI/Power BI HOL.md

 	_Exiting interactive mode_

 1. To change the fields displayed in the visualization, go to the "Fields" panel and uncheck all of the fields in the Customers table.
-Then click **Products by Category** and check **CategoryName** and **ProductName**.
+Then click **Products by Category** to show the items underneath it, and check **CategoryName** and **ProductName**.
 Your table visualization will update with the selected values.

 	![Changing the fields in the table visualization](Images/portal-select-product-fields-01.png)